-Recalling our discussion above, fitness assignment is a key process in GP, and in any evolutionary algorithm for that matter, which determines the quality of a solution in the population.
-A common method for fitness assignment is to map solutions' performances to scalar values within a given range, e.g. $[0,1]$.
+Defining a good cost function is a key process in GP that matter, which determines the quality of a solution in the population.
+A common method for cost assignment is to map solutions' performances to scalar values within a given range, e.g., $[0,1]$.
 This method simplifies the ranking procedure needed for selection and reproduction processes.
-However, it also limits the number of performance objectives that can be considered in the fitness evaluation.
+However, it also limits the number of performance objectives that can be considered in the cost evaluation.
 A straight-forward way to address this concern is to apply a weighted sum method that in turn still allows mapping multiple performance objectives to scalar values.
 This type of methods not only require manual tuning of weights but also hide trade-off details between conflicting objectives.
-An alternative method to handle conflicting performance objectives in the design of fitness functions is to use the concept of Pareto dominance \cite{fudenberg1991game}.
-According to this principle a solution $x$ dominates another solution $y$, if $x$ performs better than $y$ in at least one of the multiple objectives or criteria considered and at least equal or better in all other objectives.
+An alternative method to handle conflicting performance objectives in the design of cost functions is to use the concept of Pareto dominance \cite{fudenberg1991game}.
+According to this principle, a solution $x$ dominates another solution $y$, if $x$ performs better than $y$ in at least one of the multiple objectives or criteria considered and at least equal or better in all other objectives.
 This concept provides a convenient mechanism to consider multiple conflicting performance objectives simultaneously in ranking solutions based on their domination score.
 The solutions with the highest scores form the Pareto or efficient frontier. \figref{fig:pareto-front} provides an illustration of this concept.
 Several very successful evolutionary multi-objective optimization (EMO) algorithms are based on Pareto dominance \cite{Deb2000NSGAII,Knowles1999Pareto,Zitzler2001SPEA2}.